 Receive selected content straight into your inbox.

-Paul was an orthodox Pharisee, and while young, he devoted much of his time to the study of the Old Testament.
-Like most Jewish people at that time, Paul regarded emerging Christianity as a “heretical cult.”
+He was an orthodox Pharisee, and while young, he devoted much of his time to the study of the Old Testament.
+Like most Jewish people at that time, he regarded emerging Christianity as a “heretical cult.”
 He had a poor understanding of Jesus and Christianity and wondered how Jesus could be God.
 How could God come to the world as a human being?

 Subsequent to Jesus’ death, Christians were being persecuted and a follower named St. Stephen was arrested.
 The government recruited scholars from across the world to participate in the debate against Stephen.
 Paul was among those called to be part of the debate, and he eloquently convinced everyone that what Stephen had preached was a form of evil that confused people.

 When Stephen was dragged out of the city to be stoned to death by the executioner, young Paul was at the scene to take care of the executioner’s clothing.
-Seeing Stephen covered with blood, Paul was even delighted.
-In Paul’s view, Stephen’s faith toward Jesus was very foolish.
+Seeing Stephen covered with blood, he was even delighted.
+In his view, Stephen’s faith in Jesus was very foolish.

-Paul was rewarded for his achievement in Stephen’s case and was kept as a member of the persecution team, where he soon became a powerful cadre in the suppression of Christians.
-Paul began hunting down believers, whipping them and forcing them to say things against Jesus.
+Paul was rewarded for his achievement in Stephen’s case and was kept as a member of the persecution team, where he soon became a powerful cadre in the suppression of Christians. he began hunting down believers, whipping them, and forcing them to say things against Jesus.
 He even broke into the homes of believers, grabbing them up and sending them to jail.
-But one occurrence changed Paul completely, altering his views of Jesus and Christianity.
+But one occurrence changed him completely, altering his views of Jesus and Christianity.

 Sudden blindness and meeting Jesus